-I don’t know about you, but me, I’m always weirded out by any book about teeth or talking about them, because I’m totally paranoid my teeth are going to fall out someday.
+I don’t know about you, but, I’m always weirded out by any book about teeth or talking about them because I’m totally paranoid that my teeth are going to fall out someday.
 It makes no sense because I go to the dentist, and I brush my teeth, but I can just imagine how horrid it would be to have no teeth.

 I tell you this so you know how big a deal it was that I read George Washington’s Teeth to the kids for our homeschool history lesson lesson.
 I totally adulted when I did this (and yes spellcheck I’m going to say adulted is a word even if you don’t agree).

 George Washington’s Teeth goes through in pain-staking detail, and in a very entertaining fashion all about how George Washington’s slowly lost ALL OF HIS TEETH.
 Then talks about what he did to try and solve the problem.

 And contrary to the legend, he did not have wooden teeth.
 He had teeth made of several other materials, but they were not wood.
 Can you imagine the splinters?
 Ouch!

 At the end of the book George Washington makes an impression of all of his teeth using plaster of paris and a small mold.
 Using plaster of paris (future Ticia here, and yes as a parent with middle schoolers I order the 8-pound tub so I’m not always getting more) with my preschoolers seemed like a great way to have tears and a big mess, so we made molds with play-dough (and I still buy play dough in bulk because it still has tons of uses).